Double Doink

 The Double Doink was a game-ending field goal attempt by Chicago Bears kicker Cody Parkey in the National Football League (NFL)'s 2018 NFC Wild Card game.
 Parkey's failed 43-yard field goal attempt against the Philadelphia Eagles was partially blocked by Eagles defensive lineman Treyvon Hester, hit the left upright, then bounced off the crossbar, and finally fell back out onto the goal line, finishing on the 3-yard line.
 The sixth-seeded, defending Super Bowl champion Eagles won the game over the third-seeded Bears, 16–15, at Soldier Field in Chicago, Illinois, and advanced to the Divisional Round of the playoffs.

 The term "doink" has been used to refer to the percussive sound or thump that a football makes when striking a goal post.
-The term "double doink" took hold after NBC commentator Cris Collinsworth said on the broadcast during the replay that "[t]he Bears' season's gonna end on a double doink."
+The term "double doink" took hold after NBC commentator Cris Collinsworth said on the broadcast during the replay that "The Bears' season's gonna end on a double doink."
 A frame-by-frame replay later revealed that the kick was actually tipped by Hester, and the NFL officially ruled the play a block.

 The Bears, the NFC North Division champions, saw their season end with a 12–4 record.
 It was Parkey's 11th miss of the season, and his sixth kick attempt of the season (including two extra points and four field goals) to hit an upright.
 He was released by the Bears two months later.
 The Eagles lost the following week to the top-seeded New Orleans Saints in the NFC Divisional playoffs.

 Background

 The defending Super Bowl champion Philadelphia Eagles entered Week 17 needing a road win against the Washington Redskins and for the Chicago Bears to defeat the Minnesota Vikings to qualify for the last wild card spot.
 Meanwhile, having already won the NFC North for the first time since 2010, the Bears were still contending for a first-round bye in Week 17 and needed a win and a loss by the Los Angeles Rams in order to move up to the #2 seed.
 In Week 17, the Eagles defeated the Redskins 24–0, the Bears defeated the Vikings 24–10, and the Rams defeated the San Francisco 49ers 48–32, meaning the Eagles managed to leap over the Vikings into the #6 seed, as the Eagles rallied from a 4–6 record to finish 9–7, winning their final three games after Carson Wentz was replaced with Nick Foles for the second consecutive year.
 Meanwhile, the Bears were locked into the NFC's #3 seed with a record of 12–4, having won 9 of their last 10 games heading into this NFC Wild Card playoff.
-This was the fourth postseason meeting between the Eagles and Bears, with Philadelphia winning two of the previous three games.
+This was the fourth postseason meeting between the Eagles and Bears, with the Eagles winning two of the previous three games.